 Presentations, seminars, webinars, briefings and media appearances (examples)…

-As noted previously, I have been fortunate to conduct 70+ regional, national, and international presentations, webinars, seminars, keynotes, and invited small group discussions on various matters-issues related to unraveling the origins, assessing the status of IA’s and safeguarding – sustaining (monitoring) assets’ control, use, ownership, value, materiality, and competitive advantages.
+As noted previously, I have had the good fortune to conduct 70+ regional, national, and international presentations, webinars, keynotes, and invited small group discussions-seminars on various matters-issues related to unraveling the origins, assessing the status of IA’s and safeguarding – sustaining (monitoring) assets’ control, use, ownership, value, materiality, and competitive advantages.

 - National Public Radio – Morning Marketplace Program – Recommended to show producer by colleagues to discuss ‘rise of trade secret theft in the U.S.’